Need assistance in

 in the Philippines?

-Step-by-Step Guide in Business Permit Renewal in the Philippines
+Step-by-Step Guide on Business Permit Renewal in the Philippines

 Step 1: Secure Barangay Permit

-The first step in the process is to secure a permit from the barangay hall where your business is located, known as a Barangay Permit.
-Securing a Barangay Permit is important because it is a requirement of the next step in the process: obtaining a Mayor’s Permit from the municipality of your place of business.
-Provided all requirements are met, you can obtain a Barangay Permit within a day.
+The first step in renewing a business permit is to secure a permit from the barangay hall where your business is located.
+Ensuring to acquire a barangay permit is essential to proceed to the next step.
+Given that all requirements are met, you can acquire your barangay permit within a day.

 - Original and photocopy of last year’s Barangay Permit